StefRuseva88/ASP.NET-Core-MVC-App/README.md

 ## Assignments
 ### Task 1: Create a Home Page
-- Create a `Home` Razor page.
+- Create a `HomeController` in the "Controllers" folder.
-- Add a welcome message and some basic HTML content.
+- Add an `Index` action method that returns a view with a welcome message and some basic HTML content.
 - Ensure it is set as the default page.

 ### Task 2: Create an About Page
-- Create an `About` Razor page.
+- Create an `About` page.
 - Add information about the application or the developer.
 - Link this page from the home page.

 ### Task 3: Create a Contact Page
-- Create a `Contact` Razor page.
+- Create a `Contact` page.
 - Add a form for users to submit their contact information.
 - Implement basic form validation.